-Starting in September 2019, a DBT Skills Group will be available at our centrally located clinic at 405 Temple St. A little bit of information about the upcoming group:
+Starting in January 2020, a DBT skills group and an ACT skills group will be available at our centrally located clinic at 405 Temple St. A little bit of information about the upcoming groups:

 - The group skills sessions are structured like a class and meets once weekly for approximately 1.5 hours, for about 8 to 9 weeks.